okx/okbchain/CONTRIBUTING.md

       to begin work
    4. Follow standard Github best practices: fork the repo, branch from the HEAD of `master`, make some commits, and submit a PR to `master`
-      - For core developers working within the okbchain repo, to ensure a clear ownership of branches, branches must be named with the convention `{moniker}/{issue#}-branch-name`
+      - For core developers working within the brczero repo, to ensure a clear ownership of branches, branches must be named with the convention `{moniker}/{issue#}-branch-name`
    5. Be sure to submit the PR in `Draft` mode submit your PR early, even if